Boyd Duncan, Gustav Petterson, T.R. Schaffler Scholarship

 - Up to $1,500

-- College of Social and Behavioral Sciences: Corrections/Sociology
+- College of Humanities and Social Sciences, Social Sciences: Criminal Justice

 - Supplemental Questions